Kratom Injury and Wrongful Death Lawsuits

 To help protect consumers, the U.S. Food & Drug Administration issued warning letters jointly with the Federal Trade Commission about the dangers of Kratom to four companies on June 30, 2022.
 The companies were selling unapproved Kratom products and kratom essential oils to treat or cure opioid use disorders and withdrawal symptoms.

 Our firm is on the frontlines of kratom wrongful death lawsuits with complaints filed in Georgia, Texas, Pennsylvania, Florida, Oregon, Washington, and more pending.
 We have won millions of dollars against kratom companies for our client in jury trials and judgments.

 If you have been impacted by a severe injury or death related to kratom we would like to offer you a free case review.

 What We Need for a Kratom Wrongful Death Case Evaluation

-For a potential case involving death related to kratom we need the following documents:
+For a no obligation and no pressure attorney case review involving a severe injury or death related to kratom we need the following documents:

 - Autopsy report